Philippine Central Association: Our Story

 Our vision to unify, build camaraderie, and serve the interests and needs of Filipinos in the Manawatū-Whanganui region means a commitment to regularly hold cultural, sports, and social events.
 In these, we ensure the Filipino identity and culture never fades, we celebrate our traditions, and we instil Filipino values in the younger generations.
 These events are our way of being home away from home, and of paving the way for a new breed of Filipino-Kiwis to appreciate the sacrifice, tenacity, and successful uprooting of self from home country.

 The Philippines houses a variety of ethnicities, so it isn’t surprising that every PCA event is a celebration of diversity.
-Through the years, the lure of New Zealand to Filipinos has caused our membership to grow – we now have 182 family and individual active members.
+Through the years, the lure of New Zealand to Filipinos has caused our membership to grow, with hundreds of families and individual active members welcomed into the fold.

 Labour Weekend celebrations